FeatureBaseDB/www/content/docs/tutorials.md

 ### Import process

 After designing this schema and mapping, we capture it in a JSON definition file that can be read by the PDK import tool.
-Running `pdk taxi` reads this, and runs the import based on it.
+Running `pdk taxi` runs the import based on the information in this file.
 See [PDK](../pdk) for more details on this process.

 ### Queries